Sigma 14mm F1.8 ART

 I currently use Canon’s flagship model, the 1DX Mark II, and could not be happier.
 This powerhouse camera shoots incredible still images, 4K at 60FPS video, and buttery smooth slow motion footage in 1080p at 120 FPS.

 What is your favorite lens and why?

 This question has different answers depending on what I am shooting.
 When shooting portraits my favorite lens is the Canon 35mm F1.4L II which is by far the best lens I have used from Canon, it is unbelievably sharp.
-When shooting landscapes and Astro photography I use the Canon 24mm F1.4L II; having an F stop below F2.8 is awesome, it allows me to capture great detail in the stars.
+When shooting landscapes and Astro photography I use the Sigma 14mm F1.8 ART; having an F stop below F2.8 is awesome, it allows me to capture great detail in the stars.
 I also like to use the Canon 70-200mm F2.8L II for landscapes as well, telephoto lenses allow you to capture totally different pictures compared to wide angle lenses, but can't be used all the time.

 How do you shoot the milky way?